johnman3032/simple-lora-dreambooth-trainer/README.md

 So even if your final LoRA is complete garbage and overfitted, you can still try out the LoRAs that were saved in between.

+For Dreambooth model training with class images you need to include the number of class images with the total step calculation.

 ### Use 8-bit-AdamW
 This optimizer saves a lot of VRAM over AdamW, at only a minimal loss in